Worcester, England: Arts and cinema

 The northern suburb of Northwick has the Art Deco Northwick Cinema.
 Built in 1938, it contains one of only two remaining interiors in Britain designed by John Alexander.
 The original perspective drawings are held by RIBA.
 It was a bingo hall from 1966 to 1982, then empty until 1991, a music venue until 1996, and empty again until autumn 2006, when it became an antiques and lifestyle centre, owned by Grey's Interiors, which was previously located in the Tything.
-Worcester was home to the electronic music producer and collaborator Mike Paradinas and his record label Planet Mu, until the label moved to London in 2007.